daopctn/WeatherStationMonitor/README.md

 ### Auto-Refresh

-The application automatically fetches new data every 5 minutes.
+The application provides real-time data updates, automatically fetching new weather data every 5 minutes in the background.
+The fetched data is also inserted into the MySQL database for historical tracking and analytics.
 You can see the last update time in the status bar.

 ---